cloudflare/cloudflare-docs/content/pages/configuration/git-integration.md

 ## Troubleshooting

+### Project Creation

+#### `This repository is being used for a Cloudflare Pages project on a different Cloudflare account.`

+Using the same Github/Gitlab repository across separate Cloudflare accounts is disallowed.
+To use the repository for a Pages project in that Cloudflare account, you should delete any Pages projects using the repository in other Cloudflare accounts.

+### Deployments

-If you run into any issues related to deployments failing, check your project dashboard to see if there are any SCM installation warnings listed as shown in the screenshot below.
+If you run into any issues related to deployments or failing, check your project dashboard to see if there are any SCM installation warnings listed as shown in the screenshot below.

 ![Pausing a deployment in the Settings of your Pages project](/images/pages/platform/git.dashboard-error.png)

 To resolve any errors displayed in the Cloudflare Pages dashboard, follow the steps listed below.

-### `This project is disconnected from your Git account, this may cause deployments to fail.`
+#### `This project is disconnected from your Git account, this may cause deployments to fail.`

 To resolve this issue, follow the steps provided above in the [Reinstalling a Git installation section](/pages/configuration/git-integration/#reinstall-a-git-installation) for the applicable SCM provider.
 If the issue persists even after uninstalling and reinstalling, contact support.

-### `Cloudflare Pages is not properly installed on your Git account, this may cause deployments to fail.`
+#### `Cloudflare Pages is not properly installed on your Git account, this may cause deployments to fail.`

 To resolve this issue, follow the steps provided above in the [Reinstalling a Git installation section](/pages/configuration/git-integration/#reinstall-a-git-installation) for the applicable SCM provider.
 If the issue persists even after uninstalling and reinstalling, contact support.

-### `The Cloudflare Pages installation has been suspended, this may cause deployments to fail.`
+#### `The Cloudflare Pages installation has been suspended, this may cause deployments to fail.`

 Go to your GitHub installation settings: